action.skip

 Scenario showing that the VLAN IDs assigned by the service provider can differ from the VLAN IDs assigned by the customers

-For more information, see Setting Up Service Keys and Creating a Service Key with the API.
+For more information, see Setting up Service Keys and Creating a Service Key with the API.

 Summary